 No exceptions will be made, even if your calculator is of a lower specification.
 If an incorrect calculator is identified during the exam it will be removed and not replaced.
 This is an exams offence and will be reported and investigated in accordance with section 5.7 of Senate Regulation 19: Assessment Regulations; Academic Misconduct.

 We are not able to lend calculators to students.
 Permitted calculators can be purchased from the Students’ Union shop and national retailers.
 You will not be permitted to leave the exam venue to purchase a calculator once reading time has begun so it is important to check your calculator model in advance.

 Please note that students are not allowed to keep formulae in the calculators.
 At the start of the exam invigilators will check that every calculator’s memory is cleared.

 This regulation was introduced to ensure that no students have an advantage over others because they have a more advanced calculator.
-We cannot accept calculators of lower specifications as there are hundreds of models available and our invigilators cannot be expected to judge which are of equal or lower standing.
+We cannot accept calculators of lower specifications as our invigilators cannot be expected to judge which are of equal or lower standing.

 Permitted materials and statute books

-Some exams may permit you to bring additional materials to the exam for reference, such as text books or notes.
+Some exams may permit you to use additional materials in the exam for reference, such as text books or notes.
 You will be aware if this is the case for any of your exams.
 Please take care to ensure these items meet the requirements of the exam with no additional unpermitted notes or markings that you may have been using to revise.

 Statute books permitted in some Law examinations may have text highlighted or underlined in no more than two colours.
 Students may not both underline and highlight.
 Annotation, page tabs, folded corners, and highlighting of any part of the page that is not text are strictly prohibited.